lork27/AirBnB_clone/README.md

 ### Commands the console accepts:
 * create: creates a new instance of the class, saves it to the JSON file and prints the id.
 Ex: create BaseModel (Must be used with existing class, otherwise prints error)
+* show: Prints the string representation of an instance based on the class name and id.
+Ex: show BaseModel 1234-1234-1234 (Must be used with existing class and id, otherwise prints error)